Cutoff for Random Walks on Upper Triangular Matrices

-In a recent impressive work, \textcite{DH:rw-heisenberg} introduced a new method for proving a CLT for random walks on nilpotent groups.
-They illustrate the method on $H_{o,d}$, obtaining some extremely precise results on the rate at which individual coordinates mix as a function of their distance from the diagonal.
+In a recent impressive work, \textcite{DH:rw-heisenberg} introduced a new method for proving a central limit theorem for random walks on nilpotent groups.
+They illustrate the method on $\ugr$, obtaining some extremely precise results on the rate at which individual coordinates mix as a function of their distance from the diagonal.
 They show that the greater the distance from the diagonal is, the faster the mixing time of the coordinate is.
-In the same spirit, we show that, in many cases, the bottleneck for mixing is the super-diagonal coordinates, while in the rest of the cases, the cutoff time is given by the diameter-based lower bound $\log_k n$.
+In the same spirit, we show that, in many cases, the bottleneck for mixing is the super-diagonal coordinates, while in the rest of the cases, the cutoff time is given by the diameter-based lower bound $\log_k \abs \ugr$.

-Related work includes analysis of the spectrum of a random walk on the Heisenberg group by \textcite{BVZ:heisenberg-spectrum}.
-There has also been work on a random walk on a $3 \times 3$ Heisenberg group with entries in $\br$.
+Related work includes analysis of the spectrum of a random walk on the upper triangular matrices by \textcite{BVZ:heisenberg-spectrum}.
+There has also been work on a random walk on a $3 \times 3$ Heisenberg group with entries in $\mbr$.